Education, English, Global Politics

 Religion’s Influence Perspective

-Politics in the U.S. has remained the same where the democrats and republicans have had a fair share of leadership.
-The battle to the Whitehouse has heavily relied on a candidate’s foreign policies and association with religious groups.
+Politics in the U.S. has remained the same, where the Democrats and Republicans have had a fair share of leadership.
+The battle for the White House heavily relied on a candidate’s foreign policies and association with religious groups.
 Leaders have been able to win elections by aligning religion with foreign policy.
-Morel provides an example of Abraham Lincoln was able to rule America because of his strong religious values.
+Morel provides an example of Abraham Lincoln, who was able to rule America because of his strong religious values.
 Lincoln was a Christian, and throughout his campaign, he demonstrated how he would change the country while observing Christian values.
-Marsden points to the role in which religion helped to improve the social identity of Obama.
+Marsden points to the role in which religion helped to improve Obama’s social identity.
 Obama was known to be a Muslim but adopted civil religion as a means of wooing voters.
-By unifying the two religion, Obama was elected the president in a country where religious issues are integral to the society.
+By unifying the two religions, Obama was elected the president of a country where religious issues are integral to society.

 Religious Stand Perspective

 Religious groups continue to have a stand on issues affecting the country.
-In the U.S. Islam and Christianity continue to influence the political landscape.
+In the U.S., Islam and Christianity continue to influence the political landscape.
 Evangelists and Protestants have a greater say in the affairs affecting the country.
-Hero in his article notes that the evangelical church has been involved in the swearing in of leaders.
+Hero, in his article, notes that the evangelical church has been involved in the swearing-in of leaders.
 It is through such involvement that religion finds its way into foreign policies.
-Bellah and Philip emphasize on the role in which the Protestant church has played in advocating for freedom.
+Bellah and Philip emphasize the role that the Protestant church has played in advocating for freedom.
 The article draws a line on how religion interferes with democracy and how it can avoid meddling with government functions.
-Putnam points out to the role in which religion plays in influencing foreign policy.
-The author provides an example of Methodists and Baptists in preaching peace messages to influence the positions of the government on foreign policy.
-Religion influences the foreign policy through a large number of people who follow certain religions.
+Putnam points out the role that religion plays in influencing foreign policy.
+The author provides an example of Methodists and Baptists preaching peace messages to influence the positions of the government on foreign policy.
+Religion influences foreign policy through a large number of people who follow certain religions.
 If religious leaders are unhappy with foreign policies put in place by the government, they will always voice out their opinions to have the government retract or make necessary changes.

 Middle East Perspective

 The Middle East perspective provides an overview of the role religion has played in foreign policies seeking to invade countries in the Middle East.
 The government has always maintained its stand on world peace and taking retrogressive actions against countries that threaten world peace.
-Baumgartner et al. note that religion helped to support the U.S. Foreign policy in the Middle East.
-Religious groups played a huge role in convincing the public on the significance of maintaining peace in the Middle East.
-Green further provides an example in which the national council of churches opposed government inversion of Iraq.
+Baumgartner et al. note that religion helped support the U.S. foreign policy in the Middle East.
+Religious groups played a huge role in convincing the public of the significance of maintaining peace in the Middle East.
+Green further provides an example in which the National Council of churches opposed the government’s inversion of Iraq.
 The opinion of these religious groups served to highlight the manner in which the government either supports or ignores advice from religious organizations.
 Jaden, on the other hand, provides a different perspective on the influence of religion in foreign policy.
 At some point, the church supports the government owing to the religious history of Israel and Christianity.
 The church additionally moves to caution the government from meddling with other countries as it would spark further retaliatory attacks.
 The position of religion on foreign policy remains shaky as leaders fail to take a stand on the issue.
-Smidt ends by noting that religion influences U.S. foreign policy due to Christian belief of Islam as a violent religion.
+Smidt ends by noting that religion influences U.S. foreign policy due to the Christian belief of Islam as a violent religion.

 America’s Political Religion

 America as a country has been described as a religion on its own.
-The decisions made by the government on foreign policy throughout history have placed America has a country that is based on certain ideals.
-Lipset points out the United States as a unique country that stands out from the rest of the countries.
-The advancement in which the country has made in different fields indicates the values developed over time.
+The decisions made by the government on foreign policy throughout history have placed America as a country that is based on certain ideals.
+Lipset points out that the United States is a unique country that stands out from the rest of the countries.
+The advancements that the country has made in different fields indicate that values have developed over time.
 The U.S. was established on strong religious grounds, and its views of foreign policy have remained the same throughout its history.
-McCrisken adds that the position the U.S. took when it comes to Vietnam War has made it be recognized as a political religion.
-The foreign policy of the U.S. according to the two authors roots to its rich religious history.
+McCrisken adds that the position the U.S. took when it comes to the Vietnam War has made it be recognized as a political religion.
+The foreign policy of the U.S., according to the two authors, is rooted in its rich religious history.

 Civic Function Perspective